A Measure of Market Fluctuations in Per-Mile Intermodal Freight Costs

 The Cass Intermodal Price Index is an accurate, timely indicator of market fluctuations in per-mile U.S. domestic intermodal costs.
 The index includes all costs associated with the move (linehaul, fuel and accessorials).
 It is based on costs as of January 2005 and uses a base value of 100.

-Data within this unique index is derived from actual freight invoices paid on behalf of Cass’ clients, which totaled over $22 billion in 2012.
+Data within this unique index is derived from actual freight invoices paid on behalf of Cass’ clients.

-Cass partners with the securities analyst firm Avondale Partners LLC to publish this Index.
+Cass partners with the securities analyst firm Broughton Capital LLC to publish this Index.

 Other Transportation Indexes from Cass